Song of Pig

 "Song of Pig" (豬之歌) is a freely downloadable song by Xiang Xiang (香香), who quickly became a popular Internet pop star in China.
-According to one of its hosted sites, it has been downloaded a billion times (see BBC article: "Chinese pop idol thrives online") throughout China, Singapore and Malaysia.
+According to one of its hosted sites, it has been downloaded a billion times (see BBC article: "Chinese pop idol thrives online") throughout China, Singapore, and Malaysia.
 The song's lyrics describe a pig.
-An MP3 file of the track was placed on 163888.net.
 It is the title track of Xiang Xiang's first solo album.